CHERTS/mariadb-sys/README.md

 The objects should all be created as the root user (but run with the privileges of the invoker).

-For instance if you download to /tmp/mariadb-sys/, and want to install the 10.x version you should:
+For instance if you download to /tmp/mariadb-sys/, and want to install the 10.1 - 10.4 version you should:

     cd /tmp/mariadb-sys/
     mysql -u root -p < ./sys_10.sql

+For instance if you download to /tmp/mariadb-sys/, and want to install the 10.5 version you should:

+    cd /tmp/mariadb-sys/
+    mysql -u root -p < ./sys_10.5.sql

 <!-- Or if you would like to log in to the client, and install the 5.7 version: